eForms Logo

 Maine Standard Residential Lease Agreement

-A Maine-standard residential lease agreement articulates an arrangement between a landlord and tenant for renting property.
-A typical standard lease pertains to a one-year period.
+A Maine standard residential lease agreement outlines an arrangement between a landlord and tenant for renting property.
+A standard lease is commonly for a one-year period and renews if the landlord and tenant agree to an extension or new agreement.

 Rental Application – Used by a landlord to verify a tenant’s financial circumstances.